Groogy/rbSFML/README.markdown

 4. Clone this repository with `git clone git@github.com:Groogy/rbSFML.git`.

 5. Ensure that your C++ compiler's location is in your PATH environment variable.
 Run `rake verbose` to see what compiler Ruby thinks you have.
 If the SFML headers and libraries are not in your compiler's default search paths, set the `SFML_INCLUDE` and `SFML_LIB` environment variables to their locations.
+You might have to do this as ell for GLEW if it as well is not in the search path.

 6. Run one of the following commands in your terminal: